Home » Family Style Dinners » The Best Chicken Rice Casserole Recipe – NO CONDENSED SOUP

 White plated filled with seasoned chicken thighs

 Sear chicken in oil, skin side down, for about 3 minutes or until a dark gold brown crust forms.
-Season the other side, flip and cook for a couple more minutes.
-Remove from pan.
+Season the other side, flip, and cook for a couple more minutes.
+Remove from the pan.

 Tongs removing seared chicken thighs from a large pan